 Encore maintains the majority of its finished product inventory at its service center in McKinney, Texas.
-In order to provide flexibility in handling customer requests for immediate delivery, additional finished product inventories are maintained at warehouses owned and operated by some of the Company's independent manufacturers' representatives located strategically across the United States.
+In order to provide flexibility in handling customer requests for immediate shipment, additional finished product inventories are maintained at warehouses owned and operated by some of the Company's independent manufacturers' representatives located strategically across the United States.

-Finished goods are typically delivered to customers by trucks operated by common carriers.
+Finished goods are typically shipped to customers by trucks operated by common carriers.
 The decision regarding the carrier to be used is based primarily on availability and cost.

 The Company invoices its customers directly for products purchased and pays the manufacturer's representative a commission based on pre-established rates.
 The Company determines customer credit limits.
-The Company recorded no reserve for credit losses in 2022, but reserved \$1.5 million and \$0.7 million for credit losses in 2021 and 2020 respectively.
-The manufacturers' representatives have no discretion to determine prices charged for the Company's products, and all sales are subject to Company approval.
+The Company lowered its reserve for credit losses by \$1.3 million and recorded credit losses of \$0.05 million in 2023.
+The company recorded no reserve for credit losses in 2022, but reserved \$1.5 million for credit losses in 2021.
+The manufacturers' representatives have no discretion to determine prices charged for the Company's products and all sales are subject to Company approval.